 A New Culture Makes New Demands

 Physicians often complain of a loss of authority.
-“When I was in med school, we were taught that doctors are the captain of the ship,” says Deborah Kasman, MD, former Medical Bioethics Director at Kaiser Permanente and current PBI Civility and Communication course faculty member.
+“When I was in med school, we were taught that doctors are the captain of the ship,” says Deborah Kasman, MD, former Medical Bioethics Director at Kaiser Permanente and PBI Education Civility and Communication course faculty member.
 “We were taught to take responsibility for our patients and for their care.”
 This weight of responsibility creates emotional anxiety, which can lead to rudeness out of fear.

 That all began to change in 1999 when an Institute of Medicine report found that preventable errors were causing between 44,000 and 98,000 deaths each year in U.S. hospitals.
 Drawing on the experience of other complex, mission-critical industries — the airline industry in particular — hospitals started to promote a culture of safety founded on open communication and teamwork.